 If you have answered yes to any of these questions, then ‘creating circles’ is for you!

 I wrote this course because circle work is magic, but to hold space well and to do it safely requires good facilitation skills which are something that can be practised and learned.
-I wrote this course because people need to share stories, they need conversation and they need a sense of community, a sense of belonging. ‘creating circles’ will enable you to feel confident to hold space and run circles of your own, circles that reflect your passion and is about providing you with the skills and confidence to hold space so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.
+I wrote this course because people need to share stories, they need conversation, to be heard and they need a sense of community, a sense of belonging. ‘creating circles’ will enable you to feel confident to hold space and run circles of your own, circles that reflect your passion and provide you with the skills and confidence to hold space so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.

-‘creating circles’ is ideal for those who want to lead circles or groups* of their own, it is relevant for those who have some experience of holding circles but would like to understand more about what to do and how to do this.
-It is just as important for those who have never held a circle before.
-The course uses a combination of self led, reflective study with interactive zoom group sessions and has the option of 1-1 mentoring (where I walk alongside you as you set up your own group).
+‘creating circles’ is ideal for those who want to lead circles or groups* of their own, it is relevant for those who have some experience of holding circles but would like to understand more about what to do and how to do this, as well as for those who have never held a circle before.
+The course uses a combination of self-led, reflective study with interactive zoom group sessions and has the option of 1-1 mentoring (where I walk alongside you as you set up your own group).
 Over the course of our six weeks together you will be gently nurtured and guided through the skills needed to lead your own circles, whether online or face to face.

 I want you to…